shopware/shopware/src/Docs/10-administration/01-administration-start-development.md

 ## 1. Install dependencies

-To get going you first need to install development dependencies with the `init` command:
+To get going you first need to install the development dependencies with the `init` command:

 ```
 ./psh.phar administration:init